sacherjj/CasperLabs/integration-testing/client/CasperLabsClient/README.md

-If you install Python from the Windows Store you will need to manually add the `Scripts` folder of your Python installation to your `Path` in order to have the `casperlabs_client` command line tool available on the commmand line without providing full path to it.
+If you install Python from the Windows Store you will need to manually add the `Scripts` folder of your Python installation to your `Path` in order to have the `casperlabs_client` command line tool available on the command line without providing full path to it.
 This will be located in a path similar to this:

 ```